 How often do they need cleaning?

 While the situations mentioned above may affect how dirty your solar panels get, the best way to ‘clean’ your solar panels is by simply letting nature do its thing.
 A good rain shower will rinse dust and debris off the panels to keep them working at around 95% capacity.
-However, if where you live is extremely dry or experiencing a drought, you may need to hose them down, but this is only really necessary if you notice a problem.
+However, if where you live is extremely dry or experiencing a drought, you may need to hose them down, but this is only necessary if you notice a problem.

-- For portable power stations or home backup batteries, simply check your screen or app to see the output.
+- For portable power stations or home backup batteries, check your screen or app to see the output.